"Till" pattern

-Ekubo is a singleton AMM that utilizes the "till" pattern.
-All pools and tokens are represented as state in a single contract.
+Ekubo is a singleton contract that utilizes the "till" pattern.
+All pools and tokens are represented as state in the singleton.
 The till pattern was publicly introduced at EthCC[5] and is also described here.
-This is how Ekubo allows all token payments to be deferred until the end of your transaction.
+When interacting with pools in Ekubo, all token payments to be deferred until the end of your transaction.

 #[starknet::interface]